 The Professional Licensure Standards Board (PLSB) was created by Act 846 of 2007 (original act and amendments are codified at Ark.
 Code §§ 6-17-422 and 6-17-428).
 The Board is comprised of 13 voting members appointed by the State Board of Education for a three-year term and three non-voting members.
 Two non-voting members are appointed by the Commissioner of the Department of Education and one non-voting member is appointed by the Director of the Division of Child Care and Early Childhood Education.

 Pursuant to Ark.
 Code Ann. § 6-17-422, the Professional Licensure Standards Board developed minimum college level preparatory and grade point average requirements for all teachers.
 With the assistance of the Department of Education and the Department of Higher Education, the Board shall review the audits of the teacher education programs in the state to determine if the programs allow graduates to become licensed.

-The PLSB meets quarterly on the first Friday of the month at 9:00 am in the Multi-Agency Complex building (Big MAC building) at One Capitol Mall, Room 4C-216, in Little Rock, Arkansas.
+The PLSB meets quarterly on the first Friday of the month at 8 a.m. at the Arkansas Department of Education (Arch Ford Building), Four Capitol Mall, Room 105-C in Little Rock, Arkansas.

 Board minutes may be accessed by going to Archived PLSB Minutes.

 Learn more about the standards that define the knowledge and skills Arkansas students should have in order to be ready for college and careers.Learn More

 Find critical information about renewing Arkansas educator licenses, adding areas of licensure, licensing by reciprocity from other states, background checks and more.Learn More